GINTARE07/Python-Project-The-Gym/readme.md

 The app should allow Sessions to be filtered by part of day the happening (morning sessions, afternoon sessions, evening sessions)

+The project was built using the following technologies:

+Python
+Flask
+Jinja
+HTML5
+CSS3
+PostgreSQL

+Run Locally

+To run the project locally, you'll need Python3, PostgresSQL and Flask installed.

+Run the following commands to create the database, seed with sample data and start the app:

+createdb gym_manager
+psql -d gym_manager -f db/gym_manager.sql
+python3 console.py
+flask run
+You can then visit http://127.0.0.1:4999/ to view and try it out!